Shangri-La: Manufacturing Paradise

 At 3,200 metres, the Shangri-La plateau is vast and cold and startling.
 Pudacuo National Park (普达措国家公园) — one of China's first to meet international standards — protects a terrain of alpine lakes, old-growth forest, and grassland that genuinely earns the word pristine.
 Songzanlin Monastery (松赞林寺), the largest Tibetan Buddhist monastery in Yunnan, sits above the city like a small fortified city of its own, its golden rooftops catching the high-altitude light in a way that no camera quite resolves.

-The surrounding landscape — the Hengduan Mountains (横断山脉), the deep river gorges where the Yangtze, Mekong, and Salween run roughly parallel within 80 kilometres of each other — is among the most dramatic on the continent.
+The surrounding landscape — the Hengduan Mountains (横断山脉), the deep river gorges where the Yangtze, Mekong, and Salween run roughly parallel within 80 kilometres of each other — a UNESCO world heritage site- is among the most dramatic on the continent.

-This is the terrain that stopped Confucian moral doctrine from reaching the Mosuo at Lugu Lake, that shaped the Tea Horse Road, that put a natural barrier between lowland China and the Tibetan world.
+This is the terrain that shaped the Tea Horse Road and put a natural barrier between lowland China and the Tibetan world.

 It does not disappoint.